H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Applying econophysics and statistical mechanics to spatial economic data (e.g., distributions of income, debt, rents, ownership, transaction volumes).
 - Building spatially explicit models of extraction and accumulation (e.g., gravity models, diffusion processes, agent‑based simulations on landscapes and networks).
 - Computing measures such as entropy, concentration indices, and inequality metrics for specific regions or networks.
+- Comparing local measures to patterns associated with maximopolies and megaopolies (e.g., long‑range capital pulls, logistics and attention funnels) to see where a region is being wired into external fields.

 **Interpretation**

 Numbers are always tied back to places and stories: a change in an entropy measure must be interpretable as a change in how people live, decide, and endure in a given geography, not just as an optimization score.
+Quantitative results are evaluated against community accounts of extraction, precarity, and resilience, and against clear norms about what kinds of economic behavior are unacceptable.

 ---